Hiring Architects for Your Firm: 5 Steps

 5. Ask Revealing Interview Questions to Evaluate a Candidate’s Skills

 Whether you have one in-person or video interview or multiple rounds, by the end of the process you need to know that the candidate has the building blocks for success.

 Assess the candidate’s skills by reviewing some of the projects in their portfolio and asking them to explain their approach.
 Also, ask behavioral interview questions that prompt the candidate to reflect on past jobs and coursework and reveal how they’d handle situations they may face in this one.

-Since you’re here to find out how to hire an architect, you’re probably looking for some insightful interview questions to ask.
+A key component to finding the right fit when hiring architects is to ask insightful interview questions.
 Here are some examples that you can customize based on your needs:

 - What computer-aided design (CAD) software have you used in the past?
 Do you have a preference?